vippsas/vipps-woocommerce/tests/manual/manual-tests.md

 ### Swapping gateway

-I should be able to swap to Vipps Recurring Payments from any other gateway successfully.
+- I should be able to swap to Vipps Recurring Payments from any other gateway successfully.
+- I should be able to swap to Vipps from Vipps